nuxt/content/docs/content/en/writing.md

 - `extension` (ex: `.md`)
 - `createdAt`
 - `updatedAt`
+- `gitCreateAt`
+- `gitUpdatedAt`

 The `createdAt` and `updatedAt` properties are based on the file's actual created & updated datetime, but you can override them by defining your own `createdAt` and `updatedAt` values.
 This is especially useful if you are migrating your past blog posts where the `createdAt` can be months or years ago.

+The `gitCreatedAt` and `gitUpdatedAt` properties are based on the file's git commit history.
+When a file is commited to a repo its `gitCreatedAt` variable is defined, then on any subsequent commits that file is included in will update it's `gitUpdatedAt` properties.

 ## Markdown